squiidz/fur/README.md

 ## Changes

+- Support URL Variables ` fur.AddRoute("/home/:id", Handler) `

 - Remove the log argument from ` fur.NewServer() `, you can use your own logger or if you need a simple one you can use ` middle.Logger() `.
 You just have to use it in ` fur.Stack() `, if you want to use it on every handler.

-- Now you can provide your own Multiplexer, you juste need to implement the Plex interface.
+- Now you can provide your own Multiplexer, you just need to implement the simple Plex interface.
-	If you want to use the default` http.ServeMux `, you can use ` fur.NewServerMux() `instead of ` fur.NewServer() `.
+If you want to use ` fur.Mux ` which support url variables, you can use ` fur.NewServerMux() `instead of ` fur.NewServer() `.

 ## Features